Trello Operations and Security*

 Attachments directly uploaded to Trello are handled differently than the primary database backups.
 To backup file attachments, Trello primarily relies on S3’s internal redundancy mechanism, which Amazon states provides 99.99% yearly data durability.
-Attachments are also backed up to Google Cloud Storage for additional redundancy.
+Attachments are also replicated to a secondary region (US West).

 Trello board data is available for export by board members in JSON format via the Trello REST API.
 File attachments can be individually retrieved directly from Amazon S3 using the file’s unique hyperlink.